 There are 2 different ways to start this stew.
 You can either sear your beef chunks or not.
-I like to sear as it caramelizes the beef and adds extra flavor.
-But….I realize sometimes there isn’t time for that.
+I like to sear it as it caramelizes the beef and adds extra flavor.
+But….I realize that sometimes there isn’t time for that.
 So, let me explain both ways.

 For searing the meat, you heat a pan over medium-high heat.
 Once it is really hot, add in the oil and heat that as well.
-Next add your beef, in batches if you need to depending on the size of your pan.
+Next add your beef, in batches if you need to depend on the size of your pan.

 Let the meat sear on one side, then flip it over and sear the other side.